vbillys/writing/IROSPaper-TENCON.md

 ## Pursuit Controller

-The pursuit controller drives ISERA towards the target person while avoiding obstacles.
+The pursuit controller drives ISERA towards the tracked target person while avoiding obstacles.
 The driving control is based on the selection of discrete spatial zones with the lowest cost.
-An advantage of our approach is that no prior mapping is required in the pursue controller, hence, it could work on open outdoor as well as indoor areas.

-The pursuit controller makes use of the target given by the people tracking algorithm.
 Fig. \ref{fig_pursuit_controller} shows the variables used in the pursuit controller.
 The coordinate of the target person is described in polar coordinate with range $R_P$, and angle $\theta_{P}$ with respect to the robot heading.
 To determine the angle $\theta_{BP}$ where the robot should go to pursuit the target, the area surrounding the robot are first divided into $m$ number of spatial `buckets'' zones.
 The costs of each bucket are subject to evaluation, determined by factors such as the angle of each bucket to the target and to obstacles.

 \begin{figure}[!t]
 \centering